intel/llvm/sycl/doc/design/OffloadDesign.md

 allow for implementation of the model without disturbing the existing behavior.
 When we are ready to make the switch over, it is a matter of making the switch the default mode.

+Initial representation of the fat objects will be represented by the existing format created by the `clang-offload-bundler`.
+This will allow for older binaries to continue to be consumed with the updated offloading model.
+We will transition to the packager representation at a future date.